What we do with your data

 How long do we keep your data?

 There’s often a legal reason for keeping your personal information for a set period of time.
-We have tried to list how long each council service is allowed to keep it for in our retention schedule below.
+We have a records and retention schedule detailing how long each council service is allowed to keep it for.
+This is in the process of being updated and will be published here in due course.

 Who do we share your data with?